bijokmathew/HangMan/README.md

 ### User Demographic

  This application has been designed for users of all ages just for some fun, to test their knowledge and this game help to improve vocabulary

+### User Stories

+#### Existing Members

+ - As a Member: I want to play the game easily
+ - As a Member: Need to select mode of game like easy, medium and hard
+ - As a Member: I wan to see player won or loose the game
+ - As a member: Need to save number of guess took to predict the word

+#### New Users

+ - As a new User: I want to know how to play the game.
+ - As a new User: I want to the look and feel of the game and instructions should be simple.
+ - As a new User: I want to see and share the last 10 highest scores using social medias .

+### User Goals

+ - Easy to use the game by using keyboard with the help of instructions
+ - Rules should be clear and concise information to the player
+ - Number of guess left, predicted word and previously gussed letters should be visible to   the player

+### Scope

+HangMan is a game which guess the letters in the secret word to solve the puzzle aims to familarize with python language and inbuilt libraries.The objective is to build a fun, interactive game for individuals of all ages.

+Users may play a fun and exciting game of HungMan against the computer and after each guess, plyaer will clearly know the number guess left to finish the game.

+### Design

+HangMan project's design has been influenced by the ”Portfolio Project 3 Scope” and "Love sandwitches" - projects.
+My design of the project's functionality, coding styles and comments influenced by my previous project "Rock Paper Scisssors".

+Main aim is to create a interactive clean and simple interactive terminal where there is a user to get clear info regarding the game in each step.

+HangMan is a simple game which has three pages rule.py module exlain how to play the game words.py moduke has list of words and run.py module contain the core functionality of the game.
+Computer pick the word randomly from words.py and ask the user to guess a letter.Game give three options like play Game, Help and Exit Game.